5. Time on a Lean Roadmap

 The real problem comes when you start putting lots of dates on your roadmap.
 This month it’s a custom piece of work for one client, and next month it’s a custom build for someone else.
 Every month is ‘sold off’ to different commitments.
 It sometimes starts slowly, and seems innocent enough, or even like a good idea, if your team is getting paid for each of those finished pieces of work!

-But what it means is that there’s no room for flexibility, or discovery.
+But what it means is that there’s no room for flexibility or discovery.
 Your team is constantly scoping, spec’ing, and delivering the next project, and as soon as that one is done, is starting on the next one.
-If new opportunities arise, they can’t change course and take advantage of it.
+If new opportunities arise, they can’t change course and take advantage of them.
 If problems creep up, say growing tech debt and a declining conversion rate in your core product, the team can’t respond and fix that, as they’re committed to fixing whatever contractual problem first.

 It wouldn’t be so bad if it was just one crunch a year, or the occasional legislative-related project that is just par for the course when running a business, but it’s a slippery slope to the Agency Trap.